microsoft/Kusto-Query-Language/doc/restrictstatement.md

 ::: zone pivot="azuredataexplorer"

 The restrict statement limits the set of table/view entities which are visible to query statements that follow it.
 For example, in a database that includes two tables (`A`, `B`), the application can prevent the rest of the query from accessing `B` and only "see" a limited form of table `A` by using a view.

 The restrict statement's main scenario is for middle-tier applications that accept queries from users and want to apply a row-level security mechanism over those queries.
-The middle-tier application can prefix the user's query with a **logical model**, a set of let statements defining views that restrict the user's access to data (for example, `T | where UserId == "..."`).
+The middle-tier application can prefix the user's query with a **logical model**, a set of let statements defining views that restrict the user's access to data, for example ( `T | where UserId == "..."`).
 As the last statement being added, it restricts the user's access to the logical model only.

 > [!NOTE]
 > The restrict statement can be used to restrict access to entities in another database or cluster (wildcards are not supported in cluster names).